humdrum-tools/humdrum-documentation/rep/kern.md

 ------------------------------------------------------------------------

 Rests tokens are denoted by the lower-case letter \"r\" along with a numerical duration signifier.
 Rests may also have the attributes of stem-direction, beaming, slur, phrase, and groupetto, but rests cannot be assigned articulation or ornamentation attributes.
+If a rest needs to be moved from its default position on the staff, a `**kern` pitch can be used to specify the location.
+Preferably the pitch follows the `r` value immediately, such as `rg` to center the rest on the second staff line with a treble clef.

 In the \*\*kern representation, rests are represented according to their syntact *meaning* rather than according to their visual appearance or